 15. Movement breaks in the gym or classroom- A quick brain break can help kids focus during periods of desk work.

-17. Headphones for limiting auditory stimulation during center work or times when there is a lot of chatter in the classroom.
+17. Auditory support- Headphones for limiting auditory stimulation during center work or times when there is a lot of chatter in the classroom.
+Here are more tips for auditory sensitivity in the classroom.

-21. Use a kneaded pencil eraser for a hand-held fidget that doubles as an eraser with proprioceptive input.
+21. Kneaded eraser for sensory input through the hands- Use a kneaded pencil eraser for a hand-held fidget that doubles as an eraser with proprioceptive input.

-23. Sensory bin for math or sight words- Add tactile sensory input to learning using a variety of sensory bin fillers.
+23. Sensory bin for math or sight words- Create a sight word sensory bin or even use a sensory bin for math or spelling words.
+This can be a fun and unexpected way to dive back into spelling after the summer break!
+Add tactile sensory input to learning using a variety of sensory bin fillers.
 Ideas include shaving cream, shredded paper, crafting pom poms, among many other ideas.

 24. Vibrating pen rainbow writing for sight word or spelling practice- Proprioceptive input to the hands can be very helpful for many kids, especially if they are writing with too much pencil pressure.